telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

 These lists are created through the combination between HTML markup, templating, and MVVM bindings, with the data provided by a remote DataSource.

-The example below starts with the markup.
+The following example starts with the markup.

 ###### Example